nexiality/documentation/release/nexial-core-v4.3.changelog.md

   toggling of multipart via the [`nexial.ws.upload.method`] and [`nexial.ws.upload.multipart`] System variables respectively.
 Note that both of these System variables must be specified as part of the `body` parameter.
 - [FIXED] detail log missing response return code
+- [FIXED] Issue #15 fixed by removing double treatment of GraphQL payload.